This article explores the potential risks of glaucoma surgery and explains why the benefits outweigh risks for most advanced cases.

 Although glaucoma surgery can prevent further vision loss and on rare occasions improves vision, damage that has already occurred as a result of glaucoma is considered permanent and not yet reversible.

-It is important to understand that vision can be reduced or even, in very rare instances, totally lost as a result of any of these glaucoma operations; however, vision loss is not a common side effect.
+In the short term after your operation, glaucoma surgery temporarily disrupts your vision.
+It is important to understand that permanent vision can be reduced, or even, in very rare instances, totally lost as a result of any of these glaucoma operations; however, vision loss is not a common side effect.
 Therefore, it is more likely that surgery will benefit your vision in the long run.

 With any of these operations, complications can occur even with the best surgical techniques.
 Uncommon or rare complications include bleeding inside the eye, infection, and fluid pockets behind the retina due to very low eye pressures.
 Bleeding inside the eye can be a very serious complication, so you should talk with your ophthalmologist if you are on blood thinners and follow his/her instructions about continuing or discontinuing the medication prior to surgery.